AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module12/ex2.md

 ![Demo](./images/emptyds.png)

-As a Name for the Data Source, use `joconnorWeatherApi` and replace `Ldap` with your LDAP.
-In this example, the Data Source Name is `weatherApiVangeluw`.
+As a Name for the data source, use `ldapWeatherApi` and replace `Ldap` with your LDAP.
+In this example, the data source Name is `vangeluwWeatherApi `.

 Set Description to: `Access to the Open Weather Map`.